 WHAT IS HOPWA?

-For More Info see HUD Exchange: https://www.hudexchange.info/programs/hopwa/
+For More Info see HUD Exchange: https://www.hudexchange.info/

-CONSOLIDATED PLANNING PROCESS:
+CONSOLIDATED PLANNING AND REPORTING PROCESS:

-In addition, each award participant must submit an updated status report HUD Form -40110-D. The Consolidated Annual Performance and Evaluation Report (CAPER) provides annual performance reporting on client outputs and outcomes that enables an assessment of grantee performance in achieving the housing stability outcome measure.
+In addition, each award participant must submit an updated status report HUD Form -40110-D. The Consolidated Annual Performance and Evaluation Report (CAPER) provides annual performance reporting on client outputs and outcomes that enable an assessment of grantee performance in achieving the housing stability outcome measure.
 The CAPER, in conjunction with the Integrated Disbursement Information System (IDIS), fulfills statutory and regulatory program reporting requirements and provides the grantee and HUD with the necessary information to assess the overall program performance and accomplishments against planned goals and objectives.

 TN Housing Development Agency: http://thda.org/